hoangsonww/My-Portfolio-Website/README.md

 - **Performance:** Optimized for performance to ensure the website loads quickly and efficiently.
 - **Security:** Secure HTTPS connection to protect the integrity and confidentiality of the website.
 - **Version Control:** Version controlled with Git and hosted on GitHub for easy collaboration and deployment.
-- **Deployment:** Deployed on GitHub Paegs with a custom domain name for easy access and a professional look.
+- **Deployment:** Deployed on GitHub Pages with a custom domain name for easy access and a professional look.
 - **Analytics:** Google Analytics integration to track and analyze website traffic and user behavior.
 - **Maintenance:** Regularly maintained and updated to ensure the website is up-to-date and running smoothly.
 - **Documentation:** Well-documented code for easy understanding and future maintenance.